TeachBooks/mirror_mude_book/book/eva_7/Threshold.md

 # Threshold & Declustering

-In the previous chapter, we saw the Peak Over Threshold (POT) technique to sample extremes and we applied it to our time seres.
+In the previous chapter, we saw the Peak Over Threshold (POT) technique to sample extremes and we applied it to our time series.
 We used a threshold $th = 2.5m$ and a declustering time $dl = 48h$, obtaining the figure below.
 However, no justification was given for those parameters.
 In this section, we will start giving insight on how to select $th$ and $dl$, which is inherently a verification and validation process for our chosen distribution.

 ```{figure} ../figures/EVA/POT.png